Hunter College Liberty Partnership Program

 The Liberty Partnerships Program is included in New York's Statewide Plan for Higher Education as a strategy to maximize the successful transition of students who are at risk of dropping out of school into graduates, fully prepared for the rigors of higher education.
 Graduates will be ready to address the critical workforce and economic development challenges of the Empire State.

-The Hunter College Liberty Partnership Program is a truly collaborative model in that our program works with the partner school administrators, teachers, and guidance staff to serve our students.
-We work as a team with our partner schools and are well-integrated in both of our schools.
+The Hunter College Liberty Partnership Program is a truly collaborative model in that our program works with our partner school’s administrators, teachers, and guidance staff to serve our students.
+We work as a team with our partners and are well-integrated within both of our schools.
 We are relied upon for our expertise in counseling, guidance, and college and workforce preparation and are utilized to enhance the positive development of our youth.